+POST /transactions/

-POST /transactions/ Push a new transaction.
-Note: The posted transaction should be valid transaction.
+Push a new transaction.

+Note: The posted transaction should be a valid and signed transaction.
 The steps to build a valid transaction are beyond the scope of this page.
 One would normally use a driver such as the BigchainDB Python Driver to build a valid transaction.
+The exact contents of a valid transaction depend on the associated public/private keypairs.